 Write about anything.
-It does not have to be about a current project at first.
-Even if you have nothing in your head, just start writing.
-Clear your mind and write from nothing.
+It doesn’t have to be about your current project initially.
+Even if your mind is blank, just start writing.
 If you begin to struggle, keep writing as fast and as hard as you can.
-You will find that after a few minutes of this, it starts to become easier.
+After a few minutes, it starts to become easier.

-The idea is to get the junk out of your system.
-You are beginning step one again and starting to let go.
-You are in a distraction-free place and time, and you are writing.
-All of the ingredients of being in the zone are falling into place.
+The idea is to clear your system of distractions.
+You’re revisiting step one, letting go.
+You’re in a distraction-free place and time, and you’re writing.
+All the elements of being in the zone are aligning.

-You are writing, you are not distracted and you do not care about anything.
-Continue to do this for several minutes until you feel the earth spinning beneath you.
-When you feel that, you are ready.
-Stop and breathe in through the mouth and out through the nose.
-Wait for it: your starting point.
-Sometimes it comes fast.
-Sometimes it comes slow.
-It will come if you wait.
-The moment you find your starting point… begin to type.
+You’re writing, you’re not distracted, and you don’t care about anything.
+Continue this for several minutes until you feel a shift.
+When you feel it, stop and breathe in through your mouth and out through your nose.
+Wait for your starting point.
+Sometimes it comes quickly, sometimes slowly, but it will come if you wait.
+The moment you find your starting point, start typing.

 Finding Your Rhythm

-Once you have reached the last step and begin to write, the words seem to flow from your mind and your body is completely relaxed.
-You form symmetry between them that allows for an excellent writing set without the muscle cramps or aches that come with it.
+Once you’ve reached the last step and begin to write, the words seem to flow from your mind and your body is completely relaxed.
+You form a symmetry between them that allows for an excellent writing session without the muscle cramps or aches that can accompany it.